 Consideration of sectoral demands in isolation may be insufficient to ensure efficient outcomes.
 Where water users are conjoined by the underlying hydrology of the watershed there are a number of potential impacts/externalities that may arise from the chosen allocation.
 For example, policies implemented in upstream areas of a watershed will impact upon downstream users where the water resources are conjoined.
 Ignoring these effects will lead to inefficient allocations of water.
+In effect all the following facets of water demand should be considered:

-In effect, sectoral allocation (water demand between economic sectors), spatial allocation (spatial variability and the conjoined nature of surface and groundwater) [7], and temporal allocation (conjoined users imposing externalities upon each other relating to allocation over time and the timing of resource use) should be considered [5].
-Other externalities arise from the demand for public goods, which frequently extends beyond the watershed.
-Global and regional environmental goods for which existence, bequest and option values are held provide an example of this.
-Furthermore, where water scarcity is extreme, demands for water outside the watershed may induce investments in inter-basin transfers.
+- Sectoral Allocation: Water demands should be balanced between sectors - Spatial Allocation: Spatial variability and the conjoined nature of surface and groundwater. - Temporal Allocation: Conjoined users may impose externalities upon each other relating to allocation over time and the timing of resource use.